vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 \end{array}
 $$

+Observe that we have codified the instruction using the following rule:
 $$
 \textsf{instruction}_i := 2^{13}\cdot(\textsf{const}_i + 7) + 2^9\cdot \textsf{addr}_i + 2^5\cdot \textsf{selJMPIZ}_i + 2^4 \cdot \textsf{setB}_i + 2^3 \cdot \textsf{setA}_i + 2^2 \cdot \textsf{inFreeIn}_i + 2 \cdot \textsf{inB}_i + \textsf{inA}_i.
 $$

+That is, we are codifying it as the concatenated base $2$ integer of all the values (in the order of appearance on the table).

-Note that additionally, we will need to check that the selectors are binary and that **addr} is composed of $4$ bits, i.e., $\textsf{addr}_i \in \{0, 1, \dots, 15\}$
+Note that additionally, we will need to check that the selectors are binary and that $\textbf{addr}$ is composed of $4$ bits, i.e., $\textsf{addr}_i \in \{0, 1, \dots, 15\}$

+Also observe that, when $\textsf{const}_i+7 = 7$, this means that $\textsf{const}_i = 0$, so the constant is not used in those cases.

-Now, to prove the program, every instruction will be uniquely identified by its code and position in the program (we also use 4 bits in this example for the position)
+Now, to prove the program, every instruction will be uniquely identified by its code and position in the program (we also use 4 bits in this example for the position).

 We define the **ROM** of the program as the sum between every instruction and the position in which it is defined:
 $$
 \textsf{ROM}_i := 2^{17}  \cdot \textsf{position}_i + \textsf{instruction}_i.
 $$

+Observe that the **ROM** uniquely identifies the program we want to verify and it is independent of the different possible executions.

-The resulting ROM of our program is the following:
+The resulting **ROM** of our program is the following:

 $$
 \begin{array}{|c|c|}